 "Like most laws, something’s written down and we have to see how it’s implemented," she said.
 "I hope it will be implemented in a humane way and according to the principle and spirit of the UN conventions."

-This story was first published by the Inter Press Service news agency.
+This story was first published by IPS.